 If you’re not yet familiar with gua sha, it’s time you two meet!
 This traditional massage technique has been dubbed “Eastern Botox” and “Eastern Facelift”… need I say more?

-And yes, you’ve probably noticed that I’m all about this trend and even included rose quartz gua sha mushrooms to the Body Unburdened skincare store after getting hooked on the results!
+And yes, you’ve probably noticed that I’m all about this trend and even started offering two gua sha stones in the Body Unburdened skincare store after getting hooked on the results!

 Learn more about the difference between gua sha and trendy jade rollers in this blog post: